Andr-e-acute/Odin-TodoList/thoughts.md

 -keyboard inputs a must for me..
 -colored flags for the priority dropdown some kind of Warning for the add project  when a project is already there

+ create requiered and default for task and projects form =+> later with nice error handling.

+  change task priority to tags?

  <!-- -when adding task need to recreate DOm where?
  -display in the sidebar which category is active. -->
 ------------------------------------------